-“We need to counter the impression that Tim was a devil worshipper.”
+“We need to counter the impression that Tim was a devil worshiper.”

 “That’s just Ol’ Robby.
 I’ll do it if’n I kin play bass.
 Anna, my wife, will be pleased if I play church music.
 I won’t havta lie when I’s back in Miami.”

-That settled, I went to find David, Tim’s other roommate.
-He was working with his band.
-They were pretty relaxed, going over their regular set.
-They didn’t seem excited about their impending Hollywood debut.
-They looked so young.
-I found out they were all high school kids.
-David had skipped his senior year to sneak into Harvard.
+That’s settled, I go find David, Tim’s other roommate.
+He’s working with his band.
+They are pretty relaxed, going over their regular set.
+They don’t seem excited about their impending Hollywood debut.
+They look so young.
+I find out they’re all high school kids.
+David has skipped his senior year to sneak into Harvard.

 “How would like to perform with Jack and me in the opening act of the Tim Tribute?”

 “I’m sick of trying to play to Jack’s MOOG dirges.
-What do you play?” he looked at me as somewhat old to be a rocker.
+What do you play?” he looks at me as somewhat old to be a rocker.

 “I play cello.
 We’re going to do the ‘Night on Bald Mountain’ from Disney’s ‘Fantasia.’”

-“His eyes lit up.
+“His eyes light up.
 “I love that part.
 The Devil steals souls.”